 Drop-in Volunteering and Special Events

 Throughout the year, we have several special events such as Junior Ranger Day, Earth Day (both in April), Apple Picking Day (mid August), and Yosemite Facelift (late September), where volunteers can just show up, no application needed.
 We list these events on this website when we know the dates for each year, as well as on volunteer.gov.
-We also have at least one drop-in volunteer day each week from Memorial Day through Labor Day.

 For all special events and drop-in days, the park asks participants to wear long pants and closed-toe shoes, appropriate gear for the weather, and bring sun protection, water, and snacks.
 The park provides tools and protective equipment.